choudharyus/week2-monday3/readme.md

 #### Update

-Call on the object property just like we did when reading it, and use the assignment operator `=`
+Call on the object property just like we did when reading it, and use the assignment operator `=` followed by its new value

 ```js
 car.year = 2003